 3. Doritos, Ultra Sounds:

-They’re ads consistently push the envelop of weirdness and off-color humor.
-So when we saw the Ultra sound ad, instead of being confused by the over-the-top ad, we were left impressed with Doritos ability to continue to push the envelop closer to the edge while making us laugh.
+They’re ads consistently push the envelope of weirdness and off-color humor.
+So when we saw the Ultrasound ad, instead of being confused by the over-the-top ad, we were left impressed with Doritos ability to continue to push the envelop closer to the edge while making us laugh.

 Here is there 2015 Super Bowl ad.